akihiro-tomita/recsys-2024-tom3tk/README.md

 - Run the notebooks under the "precompute" directory.
 Save the computed results at whereever you want.
 We have been using /home/data for this purpose.
 - Run the feature engineering notebook.
 Ensure the loading directory is set correctly.
-- Run the training and inference notebook.# recsys-2024-tom3tk
+- Run the training and inference notebook.